 Pet First Aid Medicine Chest

 First aid and home remedies don’t replace proper veterinary care, but they can keep pets more comfy until medical care is available.
 And sometimes a home remedy is all that’s needed.
-Even if human meds work, the doses usually are lower due to the smaller size of the pet.
+Even if human meds work, the doses usually are lower because of the smaller size of the pet.

-When you’re faced with an emergency, time matters.
+When you face an emergency, time matters.
 It’s best to put together your own pet first aid medicine chest with the medicine and care products you’ll need.
 Fortunately, many of these items can be found in your own medicine chest.
 Your vet can tell you the exact dose needed for your specific pet but here are some common human medicines that benefit pets.
+You can find these, and more, in my book THE FIRST-AID COMPANION FOR DOGS AND CATS.

 - A & D Ointment: antibacterial for scrapes and wounds.